garrying/a-b-z.co/_program_panelist/jessica_hebert.md

 edition: 2017.1
 ---

-(~30 words) A-B-Z-LTR co-presenter.
-Librarian at Artexte with a particular interest in issues of copyright, digital collections, and the documentation of ephemeral artworks.
+Jessica is a librarian at [Artexte](https://www.artexte.ca) who engages in acts of creation as well as contemplation around art documentation, and what is saved and what is lost in the collection.